dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 You have the option to log in to dbt Cloud at a different URL:
  * If you were previously logging in at `cloud.getdbt.com`, you should instead plan to login at `us1.dbt.com`.
 The original URL will still work, but you’ll have to click through to be redirected upon login.
- * You may also log in directly with your account’s unique [access URL](https://docs.getdbt.com/docs/cloud/about-cloud/access-regions-ip-addresses#accessing-your-account).
+ * You may also log in directly with your account’s unique [access URL](https://docs.getdbt.com/docs/cloud/about-cloud/access-regions-ip-addresses#accessing-your-account)

+:::info Login with GitHub
+Users who previously utilized the "Login with GitHub" functionality will no longer be able to use this method to login to dbt Cloud after migration.
+To continue accessing your account, you can use your existing username and password.